Jalen Green NBA Preview vs. the Kings

 Kings 2022-23 Defensive Insights

-- The Kings were ranked 25th in the league defensively last season, conceding 118.1 points per contest.
+- Defensively, the Kings gave up 118.1 points per contest last season, 25th in the NBA.

-- Allowing 42.2 rebounds per contest last year, the Kings were ninth in the league in that category.
+- On the glass, the Kings conceded 42.2 rebounds per game last season, ninth in the NBA in that category.

-- The Kings allowed 26.7 assists per game last year (28th in the NBA).
+- In terms of assists, the Kings conceded 26.7 per game last year, ranking them 28th in the NBA.

-- Looking at three-point defense, the Kings were ranked 18th in the NBA last year, conceding 12.5 makes per game.
+- The Kings were the 18th-ranked squad in the NBA in terms of allowing three-pointers last year, conceding 12.5 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!